-Take a look at CT Fletcher talking about diet:
+Take a look at him talking about diet:

 Does CT Fletcher Take Steroids?

-In the past, CT Fletcher competed in the INBA bodybuilding federation—who not only randomly test blood and urine for ‘roids, but they also conduct polygraph tests on the competitors.
+In the past, he competed in the INBA bodybuilding federation—who not only randomly test blood and urine for ‘roids, but they also conduct polygraph tests on the competitors.

 However, the actual CT Fletcher steroids truth is on record.
 In interviews, he explains that he used synthetics.
 Although, he now regrets taking them and advises others not to follow his example.